Warren's message on corruption and corporations could reshape the 2020 Democratic primary

 With a boost from Sanders, much of the early Democratic contest has been focused on ramping up government spending to combat inequality, with competing proposals from top-tier contenders to implement Medicare For All, free college, a Green New Deal, trillions of dollars in new tax benefits and a guaranteed jobs program.

-Warren has a chance to chance to differentiate herself by shifting the conversation toward how to restrain government and business under a strict new set of rules.
+Warren has a chance to differentiate herself by shifting the conversation toward how to restrain government and business under a strict new set of rules.

 "How did we get here?" she asked in her announcement video on Monday.
 "Billionaires and big corporations decided they wanted more of the pie, and they enlisted politicians to cut them a fatter slice."